 Fructose is still sugar.
 Balance and moderation are the keys for diabetes management and blood sugar control.

 Are bananas a part of the Diabetic diet?

-Just like any other food you want to try, include a small banana in your meal plan and check your post-prandial blood glucose (preferably two hours after you start eating) to see how the banana affected your blood sugar.
+Just like any other food or whole fruit you want to try, include a small banana in your meal plan and check your post-prandial blood glucose (preferably two hours after you start eating) to see how the banana affected your blood sugar.
 If you use rapid-acting insulin, be sure to count the carbs and dose appropriately.
 According to the ADA, a postprandial blood sugar of 180 mg/dL or less is the goal.
 I usually encourage two-hour postprandial blood sugars to be closer to 140 mg/dL.

 What is the best way to include bananas in my meal plan?

 Let healthy eating tap into your creativity.
-Add bananas to breakfast by including them smoothies instead of using sugar.
+Add bananas to breakfast by including them in smoothies instead of using sugar.
 You can add sliced bananas to your cold and hot cereal.
 Make a banana cream-based sauce for your pancakes, muffins or toast.
 Or, try making banana pancakes.

 For lunch or dinner, you can add bananas to kabobs, salads, and soups, or make a banana parfait.

 For desserts, try making banana bread, banana ice cream, or a mouse.
 Banana ice cream is simple to make because you are primarily using bananas.
 You can also add your favorite toppings, such as almonds, walnuts, and cacao powder for chocolate banana ice cream.